Featured

 For years Media outlets have been bought up by big businesses and the entertainment industry, altering journalistic goals from educating the citizenry to earning a profit.
 This has caused it to rely less on striving for objectivity and more toward biased reportage.
 Outlets have often been forced to choose a political side to survive in a market economy, causing some to act as if it were a platform for subjective activism.

 The institution where Americans communicate the most, Social Media, incentivizes conflict, thereby empowering extreme ideas.
 It is a space that lends itself to political activism and appeals to base values.
-Mere anecdotes, straw man fallacies, pseudo-reasoning and all types of rhetorical argumentation against perceived enemies enjoy the light of day.
+Mere anecdotes, straw man fallacies, pseudo-reasoning and all types of emotional pleas and logical fallacies are used against perceived enemies.
 Here, anonymity replaces accountability behind the virtual veil, encouraging dogmatism at the expense of sound logic.

 Both the Media and Social Media, institutions of American communication, champion division, outrage and echo chambers and have an outsized influence on the information ecosystem due to its need to maintain engagement.
 To do so, derisive postmodernist argumentation is given precedent and all forms of rhetoric are used to persuade.
 Identity is harnessed as a tool for outrage and alienation.
 Mimetic desire is found in the funneling of privilege to influencers and viral content, thereby encouraging groupthink, tribalism and scapegoating.
 All of which is back circle thinking.